How to Fill Out Salary Expectations Answer on Application Forms

 If you encounter a free text field, it is recommended to use phrases like "industry standard" or "market average" as your response.
 However, if a numerical value is required and text is not allowed, entering "0" is the best approach.

 Following this simple strategy is the most effective way to respond when asked what is your desired salary answer.
-During the interview phase, you may still be asked about your salary expectations by the recruiter, and in such cases, you can refer to our suggested responses to handle those inquiries.
+During the interview phase, you may still be asked about your salary expectations by the recruiter, and in such cases, you can refer to our suggested responses and scripts below to handle those inquiries.
 These will help you avoid disclosing your pay expectations just like we shared what to put for salary expectations on application forms.

 By adopting this approach, you can avoid sharing your compensation expectations during the job application and interview phases until you have received a formal job offer.
 Then the real excitement begins with salary negotiation, where you can dive into how to negotiate a job offer!